message/iata/LI.md

 - This does not apply to:
 - passengers younger than 16 or 12 years, depending on their country of departure.
 Details can be found at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a> ;
 - passengers with a positive COVID-19 test result of a test taken in the past 6 months.
 They must also have a recovery certificate;
-- passengers with a COVID-19 vaccination certificate stating that they were fully vaccinated before arrival.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated before arrival.
 More details can be found at <a href="https://www.bazl.admin.ch/bazl/en/home/good-to-know/air-passenger-rights/coronavirus.html#accordion_16682954201622213736412">https://www.bazl.admin.ch/bazl/en/home/good-to-know/air-passenger-rights/coronavirus.html#accordion_16682954201622213736412</a> ;
 - nationals and residents of Switzerland with no possibility of getting tested in the departure country.
 They must complete a self-declaration form obtained at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a> .
 They are subject to a COVID-19 test upon arrival;
 - more exemptions can be found at <a href="https://tinyurl.com/2xllqfnn">https://tinyurl.com/2xllqfnn</a>
 4. Passengers must: